BubeeKilla/url-shortening-app/README.md

   ```bash
   bundle install
   ```
-3. Create AWS DynamoDB Table and Lambda(give roles/permissions to work with DynamoDB):
+3. Create AWS DynamoDB Table:

-  - do not forget to make changes in the code regarding your DynamoDB and Lambda setup like table name etc.
+  - do not forget to make changes in the code regarding your DynamoDB.

 4. Set up environment variables: